asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 We will split the logic into distinct computation threads. thread 1 will be responsible for generating the data and thread 2 will be responsible for processing the data.
 Think of thread 1 as reading the data from the network and then passing it to thread 2 for processing.

-The code for that will look as follows:
+The code for the pipeline struct will remain the same and main function will look as follows:

 ```rust
 fn main() {